-Barbara Chamberlin is a Senior Lecturer at the University of Brighton and has a rather eclectic teaching and research profile that combines language teacher education, sociolinguistics and increasingly comics studies at both under and postgraduate levels.
+Barbara Chamberlin is a Senior Lecturer at the University of Brighton and has a rather eclectic teaching and research profile that combines language teacher education, sociolinguistics and comics studies at both under and postgraduate levels.

-She has researching a PhD at the University of Arts, London, where she is exploring the construction of female monstrosity in comics, something that allows her to indulge her scholarly interests in comics with a lifelong love of horror and monstrosity.
+She has researching a PhD at the University of Arts, London, where she is exploring the construction of female monstrosity in comics, something that allows her to indulge her scholarly interests in comics with a lifelong love of horror and monsters.